 U.S. Copyright Law Research Guide

-Copyright is a concept derived from the United States Constitution.
+The copyright law of the United States is derived from the U.S. Constitution.
 Article I, section 8, clause 8 provides that Congress can enact law "to promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."